Judge orders White House to immediately return CNN’s Jim Acosta's press pass

 The judge said the government could not say who initially decided to revoke Acosta's hard pass.
 The White House had spelled out its reasons for revoking his credentials in a tweet from White House Press Secretary Sarah Huckabee Sanders and in a statement after CNN filed its lawsuit.
 But the judge said those "belated efforts were hardly sufficient to satisfy due process."

-The judge also found that Acosta suffered "irreparable harm," dismissing the government's argument that CNN could just send other reporters to cover the White House in Acosta's place.
+The judge also found that Acosta suffered "irreparable harm," dismissing the government's argument that CNN could simply send other reporters to cover the White House in Acosta's place.

+The suit by CNN alleges that Acosta's First and Fifth Amendment rights were violated by suspending his hard pass.
+While the judge didn't rule on the underlying case, he signaled they were likely to prevail in their claims.

 The judge told attorneys to file additional court papers in the case by Monday.